HyperTag/documentation/src/content/sources/httpapi.md

 | traits    | Object  | Dictionary of traits of the current user.
 This is useful in cases where you need to track an event, but also associate information from a previous identify call.
 You should fill this object the same way you would fill traits in an identify call. |
 | userAgent | String  | User-agent of the device making the request                                                                                                                                                                                                           |

-## Standard Calls in HTTP API
+## Standard Calls

-Check out the below `POST` calls and their use cases to determine the calls that you need to make.
-We have also included examples of how you'd call specific objects in HTTP API.
+Check out the `POST` calls below and their use cases to determine the calls that you need to make.
+We have also included examples of how you'd call specific objects using the HTTP API.

 ### Identify